tsando/photo-manager/screensaver/README.md

-Given a list of directories containing photos of different trips or themes, this script allows you to randomly select one and upload to a location from which a photo rendering app reads from, e.g. your laptop's screensaver application or a similar one in a Raspberry Pi
+Given a list of directories containing photos of different trips or themes, this script allows you to randomly select one and upload to a location from which a photo rendering app reads from, e.g. your laptop's screensaver application or a similar one in a RPi

 # Usage